The ACP program is currently paused pending funding by Congress.

 #3: Decide now that you’ll save for it and not use credit

-It’s very tempting to use a credit card or obtain a loan to fund vacation, but that only means it’s going to cost you more in the long term.
+It’s very tempting to use a credit card or obtain a loan to fund a vacation, but that only means it’s going to cost you more in the long term.
 You don’t want to pay for those theme parks and summer vacation meals months later, thanks to credit card debt.

 For that reason, make yourself a plan to pay for your next vacation in cash, using your savings account to help you fund everything you need to do.
 If that sounds impossible, don’t give up just yet.